As a business owner, you’re juggling a lot of day-to-day to tasks and may not have time come up with ideas for your next email or promotion.

 Send an email to your customers asking them to participate in a March Madness photo contest.
 Or, try a “Young Basketball Star” competition and ask parents to send in pictures of their kids playing ball.

 Video contest inspired by a world record

 Did you know there’s a Guinness World Record for the longest time to spin a basketball with one hand?
 There is.
 The record is 10 minutes and 33 seconds.
 Use this awesome record to inspire a video contest.
 Email your customers and ask them to shoot a video of this rare talent.

-In April of 2005, the owner of YouTube recorded himself at the zoo and uploaded the site’s first video.
+In April of 2005, the cofounder of YouTube recorded himself at the zoo and uploaded the site’s first video.
 Tell your customers that you’re honoring this digital anniversary by creating your first video.
-Pick a topic like thanking your customers, sharing your first product, first employee or first office location.
+Pick a topic like thanking your customers, sharing your first product, profiling your first employee or remembering your first office location.

 A video about your services

 Bring your products or services to life with a video and email the link to your customers.
 Shorts company Chubbies is know for their inventive and humorous videos.
 To showcase a pair of American flag shorts, they sent a pair into space and recorded the momentous event.

 Give your customers a glimpse at what it takes to create your products or introduce your staff.
 A behind-the-scenes video is an excellent way to connect with your subscribers on a personal level and nurture your relationship.